 Fear Is a Positive Feeling

-I do not consider fear as a negative feeling, but a healthy and positive feeling, because it restrains hasty and risky actions, which might lead to harmful outcomes.
+I do not consider fear as a negative feeling, but as a healthy and positive feeling, because it restrains hasty and risky actions, which might lead to harmful outcomes.

 It is good to be hesitant and think over and again before taking a significant step, or doing any action that might jeopardize your safety.